 It is for the above reasons that we charge article processing fees.
 Article processing fees vary from journal to journal.

-Group http://drugabuse.imedpub.com/ Insight Medical Publishing Group is an Open Access publisher and the standard charge for publishing is 1019 USD payable on acceptance of each paper.
+Group https://drugabuse.imedpub.com/ Insight Medical Publishing Group is an Open Access publisher and the standard charge for publishing is 1819 EURO payable on acceptance of each paper.

 Please contact your specific journal with questions.
 Email addresses can be found on each journal's homepage.
 Quality in Primary Care of the Insight Medical Publishing However, a fee waiver may be possible in some circumstances.
 Please contact the editors for further information.